twosixlabs/armory-library/docs/getting_started.md

 in [Diving Deeper](./diving_deeper.ipynb).

 The structure of an image classification dataset is simple, consisting of pairs of images and labels.
-Images are 2-dimensional arrays of pixels and will often come as PNG or JPEG images.
-Labels are integers that correspond to the class of the image.
-For example, in the standard MNIST dataset, the images are 28×28 grayscale handwritten digits and the labels are integers from 0 to 9.
-The label represent the "ground truth" for the image, or what the model should predict when shown the image.
-Again using MNIST digits, the label associated with a handwritten digit 8 will be 8; we expect the model to predict the label 8 when shown the image.
+Images are 2-dimensional arrays of pixels, often supplied as PNG or JPEG images.
+Labels are integers that correspond to the class label of the image.
+For example, in the standard MNIST dataset, the images are 28×28 grayscale handwritten digits, and the labels are integers from 0 to 9.
+The label represents the "ground truth" for the image, or what the model should predict when shown the image.
+Again using MNIST digits, the label associated with a handwritten digit 8 will be 8; we expect the model to predict the label 8 when receiving the image.

 ![MNIST handwritten 8](assets/mnist-handwritten-8.png)

-A dataset is a collection of images (samples) in a sequence-like structure such as a tuple, map, or numpy array.
-Each can have a target (label) assigned.
+A dataset is a collection of images (samples) in a sequence-like structure such as a tuple, map, or NumPy array.
+Each can have a target label assigned.
-Datasets can be imported from a variety of sources such as PyTorch, Hugging Face, or GitHub.
+Datasets can be imported from a variety of sources such as PyTorch, Hugging Face or GitHub.

 #### Basic